Oil embargo, SWIFT, Yandex CEO and National Depository part of EU’s sixth sanction package

 Bulgaria and Croatia will also benefit from temporary derogations concerning the import of Russian seaborne crude oil and vacuum gas oil respectively.

+In 2021 the EU improted €71bn worth of Russian oil and oil products in 2021, out of which €65bn would be phased out by the end of 2022 under the sixth sanction package, RBC business portal estimated.

 As analysed by bne IntelliNews, even more damaging than the oil embargo itself would be a ban on insuring and reinsuring tankers carrying Russian oil that was also being prepared by the EU.
-However, this measure was not directly mentioned in the June 3 press release.
-The formulation is vague, banning "financing or financial assistance" of oil transportation into third countries, which could include provision of insurance services.
+The formulation on the insurance of tankers remains vague, however.

+The official EU journal states that it is "appropriate to prohibit the insurance and reinsurance of maritime transport of such goods to third countries" but that the "appropriate transitional periods should be provided for".
+The sixth sanction package also prohibits the "insurance and reinsurance of maritime transport" of "crude oil and certain petroleum products, which originate in Russia or are exported from Russia" to third countries.

 SWIFT cuts